For herpes treatment and herpes testing at Dr. Tan & Partners (DTAP) Clinic in Malaysia.

 Can my immune system be boosted so I don’t get flares of HSV?

-Well yes, but not specifically for herpes protection.
+Well yes, but not specifically for herpes protection and herpes treatment.
 Basically, the outlook of a person will reflect the efficiency of a person’s antibodies.
 All you need to do to keep your immune system in its best shape to fight any virus is to be as healthy as you can be.